 OTHER FOOD RESOURCES

-WIC and Senior Coupons are also accepted at some farm vendors at Ashland Farmers Market.
-Look for the posted sign at each vendor tent.
+WIC and Senior Coupons are also accepted at some farm vendors (Sunshine Farm, Upswing Farm, Flats Mentor Farm and Long Life Farm) at Ashland Farmers Market.
+Look for the posted sign at each vendor tent or ask vendors directly.

 WIC Supplemental Nutrition Program